100 Notable alumni of

 -

-Paik Jong-won, sometimes spelled Baek Jong-won, is a South Korean chef.
+Paik Jong-won, sometimes spelled Baek Jong-won, is a South Korean businessman.
 In television, he is known as the main host of the cooking television series Baek Jong-won's Top 3 Chef King (2015–2017), Baek Jong-won's Food Truck (2017), Baek Jong-won's Alley Restaurant (2018–2021), and one of two main judges in the cooking competition Netflix series Culinary Class Wars (2024).

 -